 So, the U.S. Grand Prix at Jones Beach proposal offers a daring, drastically different, all-encompassing local, national, regional, and global solution.

-The Double GP is another aspect of this proposal meant to magnify and support F1 in America, contributing to greater newsworthiness, proper large-scale marketing, and re-branding, resulting in an increased audience increased sponsorship revenue.
+The Double GP is another aspect of this proposal meant to magnify and support F1 in America, contributing to greater newsworthiness, proper large-scale marketing, and regional re-branding, resulting in an increased audience and sponsorship revenue.

 Both the Texas and New York races will support each other, in unison, constituting a stable and sustainable, two-race U.S. platform.

-Nine years ago, the Texas Major Events Fund partially rejected the notion of a second race to Austin, yet F1 has been actively seeking a second race for years, having recently announced a new venue at the Dolphin Stadium in Miami, which has been postponed.
+Ten years ago, the Texas Major Events Fund partially rejected the notion of a second race to Austin, yet F1 has been actively seeking a second race for years, having announced a new venue at the Dolphin Stadium in Miami, which has been postponed.

-Therefore, a race event-name-change exception must have been granted; otherwise, we are right back to the New Jersey scenario of 2011.
+Therefore, a race-name-change exception must have been granted; otherwise, we are right back to the New Jersey scenario of 2011.

-Since Formula One is not a domestic racing series, but the premiere global racing series and an event-name-change exception has been granted, then a further exception, allowing for a mutually beneficial, commercially stable, and historic Double U.S. GP, with both cities sharing the U.S. Grand Prix title, can also be granted.
+Since Formula One is not a domestic racing series, but the premiere global racing series and an event-name-change exception has been granted, then a further exception, allowing for a mutually beneficial, commercially stable, and historic Double GP, with both states Texas and New York sharing the U.S. Grand Prix title, can also be granted leading to a new era of motorsports in America.

 A unique, regionally centric, independent point or best-of competition, within the F1 World Championship, providing a much needed assimilating factor for American and regional audiences.
 (Only possible or effective if F1 is in New York.)